Did you know Plantar Fasciitis, also known as Runner’s Heel, affects about 10 percent of runners?

 - Seek additional advice if you are unsure.

 - Continue your calf stretches far beyond the absence of pain and resuming running, to help stave off future injuries and training road blocks!

-If you are still having trouble with foot pain, contact us at 613-831-4054, to schedule an assessment with one of our physiotherapist.
+If you are having trouble with foot pain, contact us to schedule an assessment with one of our physiotherapists.
 We can help you take the next step on your recovery journey!